Moving to Dubai

 • Individuals who invest in a new or existing business in Dubai can be eligible for a 2-year investor visa.

-• Individuals who purchase a property in Dubai or invest in real estate worth AED 750,000 can be eligible for a 2-year Investor visa.
+• Individuals who purchase a property in Dubai or invest in real estate worth AED 750,000 can be eligible for a 2-year investor visa.

 • Applicants must hold professional qualifications or have a relevant degree in their field of work, and it should be attested from the home country or MOFA.